rayjon/three-q-digital-theme/README.md

 # 3Q Digital Theme
 ===

-Note: this project is no longer in production and has been archived at https://raymondjohnson.us/projects/three-q-digital-2014/
+Note: this project is no longer in production and has been archived.

 This custom theme provides front-end functionality for 3qdigital.com.
 Designs were provided by Andrew Rado - http://www.andrewrado.com/.